space-physics/zakharov/README.rst

 Originally authored by Hassanali Akbari as part of his PhD work.

+Michael Hirsch converted to Fortran 2008, and should work with `gfortran`, `ifort`, `flang` and other Fortran compilers on any operating system and computer.

-:author: Hassanali Akbari, Michael Hirsch
+:author: Hassanali Akbari, Michael Hirsch, Ph.D.

 .. contents::